SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Use: This function is used as the entry point to the monitoring script.
 It contains an interval based on POLL_INTERVAL to obtain details about each oracle being monitored and update the metrics

 What it does:
-  1. It loops throught he list of oracles to monitor and gets the latest submission details by calling <b>getLatestPrices()</b>.
+  1. It loops through the list of oracles to monitor and gets the latest submission details by calling <b>getLatestPrices()</b>.
 It does this every X seconds based on POLL_INTERVAL
   2. It saves the state with the latest values for the oracles being monitored

 <br>